Austin Riley Player Props: Braves vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the 10th-ranked team ERA among all league pitching staffs (3.96).
+- The Brewers have the 10th-ranked team ERA across all league pitching staffs (3.95).

-- The righty last pitched on Sunday against the Cincinnati Reds, when he threw 5 2/3 innings, allowing three earned runs while giving up six hits.
+- The right-hander's most recent appearance was on Tuesday against the Philadelphia Phillies, when he went 4 2/3 innings, surrendering four earned runs while giving up seven hits.

-- In 12 games this season, the 30-year-old has amassed an ERA of 3.79, with 6.2 strikeouts per nine innings.
-Opponents are hitting .296 against him.
+- The 32-year-old has a 4.01 ERA and 6.1 strikeouts per nine innings across nine games this season, while allowing a batting average of .238 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.